uussoop/debian-repo/README.md

 basically the thing you should do is find out what architectures you are going to need on your repository then check the sizes on the official https://www.debian.org/mirror/size after that you should allocate as much you think you are going to need and then a little more
 #### partitioning
-you need to create a seperate partition for better management of the repository best thing to do is to mount the new partition at a custom directory you made for this purpose : {repository folder}
+you need to create a separate partition for better management of the repository best thing to do is to mount the new partition at a custom directory you made for this purpose : {repository folder}

 #### User